How to send personal information over the web and comply with the European General Data Protection Regulation (GDPR).

 Your documents remain under your control at all times.
 You protect them locally on your computer so unprotected files are not exposed to the Internet.
 Your protected documents can be distributed just like any other file and only authorized recipients will be able to view them no matter who they are forwarded to.

-Your documents are encrypted with AES 256 bit encryption both in transit and at rest.
+Your documents are encrypted with AES encryption both in transit and at rest.
 User information held on our administration systems (either hosted by you or by us) is held encrypted in the database so that if a breach was to ever occur your data is still GDPR compliant.

 Complying with GDPR policies